akvo/akvo-flow-docs/docs/topic/fieldapp/2-preparing-device.rst

 4. Click **Install**.
 Click **Ok** to allow the app to be installed on the phone.

-*Note: If you receive an error during installation, you may have to uninstall the existing application before replacing it with the new one. + link naar How to uninstall the App.*
+*Note: If you receive an error during installation, you may have to uninstall the existing application before replacing it with the new one.*

 Create shortcut